SimACo aquarium controller

 Both ATO and AWC functions have Manual and Automatic modes.
 In Manual mode ATO/ AWC operations can be executed immediately.
 In Auto mode ATO operation will be executed every day at a time set by user.
 In Auto mode AWC operation will be executed at selected intervals and time set by user.
 User can select 1-30 days interval for AWC.

-Minimum required equipment for both ATO and AWC functions:
+Minimum required equipment for ATO and AWC functions:

 • Two 120V-230V AC pumps for freshwater aquariums (draining pump for AWC, fill pump for ATO and AWC) or three 120V-230V AC pumps for saltwater aquariums (fill pump for ATO, fill pump for AWC and draining pump for AWC);